theezak/BloomFilters/README.md

 Included with the Bloom Filter is a strata estimator (as described in the above paper).
 Based upon the strata estimator, a hybrid strata estimator was implemented utilizing the b-bit minwise hash (described in http://research.microsoft.com/pubs/120078/wfc0398-liPS.pdf).

 The estimator is important, because an estimate of the number of differences is needed to pick a proper sized Bloom filter that can be decoded.
+The size of the invertible Bloom filter needed for detecting the changes between two sets is not dependent upon the set sizes, but upon the size of the difference.
 When the estimate is too large, a Bloom filter will be used that requires more space than needed.
 When the estimate is too small, a Bloom filter might be used that can't be successfully decoded, additional space and time is required to find a Bloom filter that is large enough to be succesfully decoded.

 ## Serialization
 Support has been added for serializing and deserializing Bloom filters and estimators.